Nitroglycerin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you are using the buccal tablet, tell your doctor if you are also using any medicine that makes your mouth dry, such as some medicines that treat depression (such as amitriptyline, imipramine, Norpramin®, Vivactil®).
+- Tell your doctor if you are using any medicine that makes your mouth dry, such as medicines that treat depression.

 - Do not drink alcohol while you are using this medicine.